pepermz/Project2-Earth-FoodWebsite/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-FoodApp is a user friendly application providing the best BBQ recipes, restuarants, and user post.
+Chow-Town is a user friendly application providing the best recipes, restuarants, and user post.
 Users have the opportunity to like, comment, and add their own BBQ recipes.